What Is Sabbatical Leave? | How It Works in Singapore

 During this extended break, employees may choose to pursue their own interests such as travelling, writing, volunteering, studying or other activities (or even just rest).

 Sabbatical entitlements differ from company to company, but they’re usually awarded to long-service employees, such as those who’ve been with the same firm for 5 years or more.

-Sabbatical leave is usually offered as a separate organisational leave policy (check with your HR if your company offers sabbaticals!)
+Sabbatical leave is usually offered as a separate organisational leave policy (check with your HR if your company offers sabbaticals!).

 This means your sabbatical leave can be used in addition to your company’s annual paid leave allowance.

-Is Sabbatical Leave the Same as Unpaid Leave?
+Is Sabbatical Leave Paid?